 Often HSPs are relieved to understand that their trait is not something pathologically wrong with them.
 If your client is already aware of their sensitivity, even if they don’t have a name for it, they may be overjoyed to know their helping professional is aware of this.
 Opening up the dialogue will invite a deep and meaningful conversation that can allow the client to feel valued and seen.
 This can result in your client feeling more motivated to engage in treatment and also deepen the healing relationship between you.

 Keep in mind, it may be initially difficult for clients to hear about the HSP trait because chances are, their sensitivity has been something frowned up or unwelcomed their whole life.
-Thus, be mindful of when to bring it up.
+Thus, be mindful of when broach the topic.
 You can consider their sensitivity without naming it or without ever using the term “Highly Sensitive Person”.
 Consider using terms like: sensory processing sensitivity, finely tuned nervous system, or easily overwhelmed or overstimulated.
 The best approach is to use the client’s own language.

 Now what?
 Simply start with learning about this trait.
 Dr. Elaine Aron’s website is the best place to start.
 This article also talks more in depth about working with HSPs.
 Feel free to reach out to me, explore my website, blog, or my book shelf with HSP-specific information and resources.
-Making yourself aware and open to this trait is the first step to making your practice HSP-friendly, which will only benefit your practice.
+Making yourself aware and open to this trait is the first step to making your practice HSP-friendly, which will only benefit your practice, your clients, and your community.